 The top crowd-pullers are the 4,000-year-old body of a woman, a large black granite statue of Ramses II, and the Tomb of Kha.

-Originally commissioned as a synagogue but rejected by the Jewish community, this nineteenth-century brick building topped by an aluminium spire was recently transformed into a temple to film.
+Originally commissioned as a synagogue but rejected by the Jewish community, this 19-century brick building topped by an aluminium spire was transformed into a temple to film.

 The Museo Nazionale Del Cinema contains five floors of exhibits dedicated to celluloid history.